Amanda Kloots: Who Is Nick Cordero’s Wife?

 During Cordero’s extended battle with COVID-19, Kloots regularly offered long and detailed updates to fans about his condition and what doctors described as his long odds at survival and recovery.

 The updates were often very emotional.
-Late last month, Kloots shared that she had been optimistic that Cordero would have a good week but grew angry and frustrated when that didn’t come to be.
+Late last month, Kloots shared that she had been optimistic that Cordero would have a good week but grew angry and frustrated when that didn’t happen.

 “I had a hard day today.
 I cried all day basically.
 I got mad today too.
 I got mad at God,” Kloots shared in an update posted to her Instagram stories.